kindohm/tidal-guide/README.md

 `d1 $ sound "bd:3"`

+If you specify a number greater than the number of samples in a folder, then Tidal just "wraps" around back to the first sample again (e.g. in a folder with five samples, "bd:5" would play "bd:0").

 ### Sequences From Multiple Samples

 Putting things in quotes actually defines a sequence.
 For example, the following